oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 # The edge cases to consider for this implementation of removing duplicates from an array could include:

-* Handling of non-primitive data types: The implementation assumes that only primitive data types are present in the input array, but this might not always be the case.
-It could lead to unexpected results if the input array contains complex data structures like objects or arrays.

 * Handling of arrays with no duplicates: The implementation is written to handle arrays with duplicates.
 But if the input array has no duplicates, it might result in performance overhead as the implementation still goes through the array and checks for duplicates.

 * Handling of empty arrays: If the input array is empty, the implementation returns an empty array which might not be what is expected in some cases.
-It is important to handle such cases and return an appropriate result.
+It is important to handle such cases and return an appropriate result
-#
-## Using a filter:
+### Using a filter:
 #
 ```
 function removeDuplicates(arr) {